2020PB/police-brutality/reports/Texas.md

 ### Officers shove a woman to the pavement | May 29th

-A large group of police officers were walking down the street when a woman standing near them was forcefully shoved to the ground by a police officer.
+A large group of police officers follow protestors on Capitol Street between LaBranch and Austin.
+A woman standing near them is then shoved to the ground by an officer with a baton.

-tags: protester, push, shove
+tags: protester, push, shove, baton

 id: tx-houston-2

-geolocation:
+geolocation: 29.7568021,-95.3590948

 **Links**